dennisss/dacha/pkg/vision/mocap/doc/wand.md

 - 4 x M4 6mm button head screws
     - These will attach the flat plastic guide to the exstrusion
 - 4 x M4 40mm threaded rod
+    - This should stick out ~3-4mm out of the top of the standoff.

 3D Printing